DanNixon/Hakkero/README.md

 Hakkero
 =======

-A Hakkero prop made from 3mm MSD/plywood and Acrylic with a NeoPixel backlight.
+A Hakkero prop made from 3mm MDF/plywood and Acrylic with a NeoPixel backlight.

+CAD requires [Suwako](https://github.com/DanNixon/Suwako) SCAD library.